VariantEffect/MaveDB/FOR_DEVS.md

 ## Docker

+To develop with a copy of the production database place you `*.dump` file under `docker/postgres/dumps/`, then in the docker-compose file set the `MAVEDB_DUMP_FILE` environment variable to the name of your dump file.
+Postgres will restore this dump file when the image is first created.

 Docker expects a few environment variables when running the database and broker services.
 The file `host_env.sh` contains a template for you to use with [direnv](https://direnv.net/) or copy into your profile directly.
 Do not modify this file since it is tracked by version control.
 The environment